Revolt of the Admirals: Congressional hearings

 The House Armed Services Committee found a number of actions taken by the administration and by the services involved to be overstepping.
 It held that evaluation of the B-36's worth was the responsibility of the Weapons Systems Evaluation Group, and that the services jointly should not pass judgment on weapons proposed by one service.
 On cancellation of the supercarrier, the committee questioned the qualifications of the Army and Air Force chiefs of staff, who had testified in support of Johnson's decision, to determine vessels appropriate for the Navy.
 In disapproving of Johnson's "summary manner" of terminating the carrier and his failure to consult congressional committees before acting, the committee stated that "national defense is not strictly an executive department undertaking; it involves not only the Congress but the American people as a whole speaking through their Congress.
 The committee can in no way condone this manner of deciding public questions."
-The committee expressed solid support for effective unification, but stated that "there is such a thing as seeking too much unification too fast" and observed that "there has been a navy reluctance in the inter-service marriage, an over-ardent army, a somewhat exuberant air force ...
-It may well be stated that the committee finds no unification Puritans in the Pentagon."
+The committee expressed solid support for effective unification, but stated that, "there is such a thing as seeking too much unification too fast..." and observed that "...there has been a Navy reluctance in the inter-service marriage, an over-ardent Army, a somewhat exuberant Air Force ...
+It may well be stated that the committee finds no unification Puritans in [ the Pentagon ]."

 During the hearings public opinion shifted strongly against the Navy.
 Time magazine noted: "Even so staunch a friend of the Navy as the New York Times Annapolis-trained military analyst Hanson Baldwin wrote that he himself did not consider the cutbacks in the Navy program disastrous.
-Baldwin added dryly: 'Some of the Navy's interest in morality as applied to strategic bombing seems new-found.
+Baldwin added dryly: 'Some of the Navy's interest in morality as applied to strategic bombing seems new-found."
 The whole episode became known as the "Revolt of the Admirals".

 Outcome

+Command changes

 After the hearings, Secretary Matthews set about punishing those officers who had testified and were still actively serving in the Navy, in defiance of his own public promise not to do so.
 Denfeld was first to go; he was summarily relieved by Truman on what had been Navy Day, 27 October 1949.
 Matthews explained that he and Denfeld disagreed widely on strategic policy and unification.
 Denfeld retained his rank, and was offered the post of Commander in Chief of the Naval Forces in the Eastern Atlantic and Mediterranean, but he declined and elected to retire instead.
 Matthews selected Sherman as his new CNO.
 Bogan was given command of Fleet Air at Naval Air Station Jacksonville, a billet normally filled by a rear admiral.
 He too elected to retire rather than face assignment to a position of lesser authority.
 Crommelin continued to openly speak out and was forced into retirement by Sherman.